ikgwin/Non-blocking-Web-server/README.md

 # Non-blocking-Web-server Implementation

-This project showcases a non-blocking web server implemented in C, designed to handle multiple simultaneous service requests.
+This University project showcases a non-blocking web server implemented in C, designed to handle multiple simultaneous service requests.
 It features:

 Implementation of HTTP/1.1 protocol specifications.
 Use of socket programming to manage incoming client requests.